Jerry Falwell Jr.: Coronavirus response and conspiracy theories

 Virginia's governor, Ralph Northam, criticized Falwell's decision to reopen Liberty University, citing scripture (1 Corinthians 4:2) to support his statement.

-Marybeth Davis Baggett, a professor at Liberty University, protested against Falwell's reopening of the university.
-In an op-ed published by The Washington Post and Religion News Service, Baggett called Falwell's decision a "foolhardy decision [that] tracks Falwell's conspiratorial thinking about COVID-19 and smacks of defiance."
-She continued, "[Falwell's] public comments on the pandemic have manifested bravado, self-congratulation and callousness in the extreme, as ... he spewed far-fetched, unsubstantiated and misleading information about the coronavirus outbreak....
-By continuing to flout the danger of this novel coronavirus, Falwell also encourages reckless behavior in the university's students."
+Marybeth Davis Baggett, a professor at Liberty University, protested against Falwell's reopening of the university in an op-ed published by The Washington Post and Religion News Service.

 Prior to the school's reopening on March 23, Liberty University's lead physician Thomas W. Eppes Jr. informed Falwell that, "We've lost the ability to corral this thing."
 Of Liberty University's 15,000 on-campus students, 1,900 students initially returned, with 800 of those subsequently leaving again.
 Falwell said that the university administration had "no idea" how many other students had returned to off-campus housing.
 By March 30, according to a report by Eppes, almost a dozen returning students had symptoms of COVID-19, eight students had been told to self-isolate, three had been tested, and one student (who lived off campus) had tested positive for the virus that causes COVID-19.
 By March 30, the school implemented a policy requiring any student who returned to school to self-quarantine for 14 days.

 An anonymous student filed suit against Liberty University in April, stating in the lawsuit, "Liberty's decision to tell its students that they could remain on campus to continue to use their housing, meal plans, parking, and the benefits of the services and activities for which their fees paid, was not only illusory and empty – because there were no more on-campus classes -- but it was also extremely dangerous and irresponsible."